snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start/index.md

 import TrySnowplow from "@site/docs/reusable/try-snowplow/_index.md";
 ```

-This guide will take you through how to spin up an open source pipeline using the [Snowplow Terraform modules](https://registry.terraform.io/namespaces/snowplow-devops). _(Not familiar with Terraform?
+This guide will take you through how to spin up a Snowplow Community Edition pipeline using the [Snowplow Terraform modules](https://registry.terraform.io/namespaces/snowplow-devops). _(Not familiar with Terraform?
 Take a look at [Infrastructure as code with Terraform](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/aws-get-started).)_

 <TrySnowplow/>